 Lake Toba is different from lakes in Indonesia because in the middle there is an island and that is Samosir island.
 This island is surrounded by lakes and is very beautiful.

-Things to do at Lake Toba Indonesia
+9 Things to do in Lake Toba

 So, I’ll make you run out of energy and forget all the sad memories.